A generalized Schmidt's subspace theorem for algebraic points of bounded degree: Proof of Theorem and Proposition

-\begin{itemize} \item (b): (a) + controlling the dimension of the exceptional set $Z$ \end{itemize} $\mathbf{item}$(i): is achieved through repeated applications of (a) to exceptional sets.
+\begin{itemize} \item (b): (a) + controlling the dimension of the exceptional set $Z$ \end{itemize} $\mathbf{item}$(i): achieved through repeated applications of (a) to exceptional sets.

-\begin{itemize} \item (c): (b) for algebraic points of bounded degree on $X$ \end{itemize} $\mathbf{item}$(ii): is exploited by reducing Diophantine approximation problems for algebraic points to those for rational points on symmetric powers of $X$.
-In brief, after proving the theorem of type (a), we can derive the results stated in (b) and (c) immediately.
-As for the proof of type (a), our first method largely present the intensity and logical relation between several different conditions even though more complicated.
+\begin{itemize} \item (c): (b) for algebraic points of bounded degree on $X$ \end{itemize} $\mathbf{item}$(ii): exploited by reducing Diophantine approximation problems for algebraic points to those for rational points on symmetric powers of $X$.

-First we explore some necessary parameters.
-It is noteworthy that if not otherwise indicated, in our formula we default to the Seshadri constants $\epsilon_{D_{i,v}}(A)$ corresponding to $d_{i,v}$ successively, rather than its initial definition.
-Uniform abbreviations and symbol system consistent with \cite{levin_duke} and let $c_{i,v}\equiv1$ in this part:
+In brief, after having proved the theorem of type (a), we can derive the results stated in (b) and (c) immediately.
+As for the proof of type (a), our first method largely presents the intensity and logical relation between several different conditions, even though more complicated.